 Lawyers with an Unparalleled Track Record of Success Winning Michigan Driver’s License Reinstatement for Clients at the Circuit Court and Driver’s License Appeal Division

-Under Michigan law prior to August 15, 2016, if an appeal for Michigan driver’s license reinstatement was unsuccessful at the Driver’s License Appeal Division (DLAD), you could only appeal the decision of the hearing officer and claim the decision was not supported by the law or was an abuse of discretion.
+Under Michigan law prior to August 15, 2016, if an appeal for Michigan driver’s license reinstatement was unsuccessful at the Drivers Assessment and Appeal Division (DAAD) (formerly known as the Driver’s License Appeal Division (DLAD)), you could only appeal the decision of the hearing officer and claim the decision was not supported by the law or was an abuse of discretion.
 A new law in Michigan gives Circuit Court judges greater discretion to grant driving privileges to petitioners.
-Under the current law, the court may take additional testimony to supplement the record created at the Driver’s License Appeal Hearing and the court has the power to grant full or restricted driving privileges.
+Under the current law, the court may take additional testimony to add evidence to the record that was created at the Driver’s License Appeal Hearing.
+Additionally, a Circuit Court judge now has the power to grant full or restricted driving privileges.
 To have your driver’s license restored in Circuit Court, your case must be thoroughly prepared and persuasively presented.
 There is no room for error.

 Winning a Michigan Driver’s License Reinstatement Case is Possible